vintasoftware/python-api-checklist/checklist.md

   * - [ ] Don't require copy and pasting of code snippets
 - [ ] Avoid cumbersome inputs:
   * - [ ] Check if parameter name is misleading
   E.g. In Scrapy 1.2, the send method accepts a "to" parameter as a list of strings.
-If client passes a single string, the method will iterate over the string, trying to send emails to each character of it.
+If the client passes a single string, the method will iterate over the string, trying to send emails to each character of it.
 Scrapy 1.3 fixed this by accepting both a single string and a list of strings
-  * - [ ] Check if user is instantiating something just to call your API.
+  * - [ ] Check if the user is instantiating something just to call your API.
 If so, consider accepting the wrapped value
   * - [ ] Check if it's possible to replace a custom type with a built-in one, or support both
 - [ ] Respect the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment): "If a feature has a high astonishment factor, it may be necessary to redesign it"
   * - [ ] The default behavior does what clients expect?
-  * - [ ] The default behavior matches client expectations about performance, side-effects, safety, security, restrictions, etc?
+  * - [ ] The default behavior matches client expectations about performance, side-effects, safety, security, restrictions, etc.?
 - [ ] Create abstractions
   * - [ ] Draw away from the physical HOW nature of the solution to focus on the WHAT nature E.g. to make a simple Celery task, devs don't need to worry much about task queues, workers, message brokers, serialization, etc. They just need to use the `@app.task` decorator.
 The API is focused on the task definition, not on the tasks inner-workings.
-  * - [ ] Is API the abstracting something it shouldn't be?
+  * - [ ] Is the API abstracting something it shouldn't be?
 Be careful with [The Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/)
   E.g. [RPC is almost naturally bad](https://www.joelonsoftware.com/2000/08/22/three-wrong-ideas-from-computer-science/) because it abstracts remote resources as local ones, but those should really be handled differently from local ones
 - Be Pythonic
   * - [ ] Strive for common Python idioms, try to make API calls look like built-in Python API calls E.g. in Python 2, [`ConfigParser.get`](https://docs.python.org/2/library/configparser.html#ConfigParser.RawConfigParser.get) receives a `section` and `option`.
-This isn't natural in Python, since `get` of `dict` receives `key` and `default` value.
+This isn't natural in Python since `get` of `dict` receives `key` and `default` value.
 In Python 3, this was fixed by introducing a [dict-like interface to `ConfigParser`](https://docs.python.org/3.6/library/configparser.html#mapping-protocol-access)

 ## Consistency
 - [ ] Naming: is there naming consistency?
-  * - [ ] Order of terms: `str_shuffle` vs `recode_string`.
+  * - [ ] Order of terms: `string_encode` vs `decode_string`.
   * - [ ] Abbreviations: `activate_prev` vs `fetch_previous`, `bin2hex` vs `strtolower`.
   * - [ ] With or without underscore: `gettype` vs `get_class`
   * - [ ] Plurals: `values_list` vs `value_list`
-  * - [ ] Negatives: `button.enabled == True` vs `button.disabled = True`
+  * - [ ] Negatives: `button.enabled == True` vs `button.disabled == True`
 - [ ] Emptiness: is there consistency in what means the empty value?
 Is it the best representation?
   * - [ ] Decide what will be used as empty: `None`, `False`, `[]`, `''`, `0`, etc.
   * - [ ] Be careful with unexpected falsy values: `bool(datetime.time(0)) == False` in Python < 3.5